nstrelow/ha_philips_android_tv/README.md

 I believe this can also work using the LAN MAC, but I am running it currently with the WoWLAN feature.

+Note - you can install Wakelock Revamped (https://github.com/d4rken/wakelock-revamp/releases/tag/v3.2.0), or from Play Store (https://play.google.com/store/apps/details?id=eu.thedarken.wldonate&hl=en) to your Philips TV you can enable the `Processor` amd `Screen dimmed` wakelocks and have it start on boot to keep your TV awake at all times, even when you press the power button.
+The TV should use more energy than in regular sleep mode but should be always available.

 ## Contribution
 I am always happy to see PRs and will merge or comment on them.